 \section{Abstract}

 The apparent anisotropies of galaxy clustering and 21-cm mapping in redshift space offer a unique opportunity to simultaneously probe cosmic expansion and gravity on cosmological scales through the Alcock--Paczynski (AP) effect and redshift-space distortions (RSD).
 Although improved theoretical models exist for anisotropic clustering, their applicability is limited by the non-perturbative smearing effect caused by the randomness of relative velocities.
 Here, we consider an alternative approach using the statistical power of cross-correlation between galaxy clustering and 21-cm line intensity mapping.
 Based on Fisher matrix analysis, fully incorporating nonlinear RSD, we estimate the benefit of combining both observables.
-We find that, for spectroscopy surveys like DESI combined with 21-cm line-intensity mapping surveys, the constraint on the growth of structure is improved by a factor of two relative to the galaxy auto-correlation, while the constraint on the cosmic expansion is only slightly improved.
-Crucially, such an observation can strongly constrain the neutral hydrogen (HI) content $\Omega_{\rm HI}$ to a sub-percent level.
+We find that, for spectroscopy surveys like DESI combined with 21-cm line-intensity mapping surveys, constraints on the growth of structure and the cosmic expansion rate are improved by a factor of two relative to the galaxy auto-correlation.
+Crucially, such an observation can strongly constrain the neutral hydrogen (HI) content $\Omega_{\HI}$ to a sub-percent level.
 This level of precision unlocks the potential of this method to probe post-reionization astrophysics with enhanced precision.
-It would far surpass existing constraints from stacked 21-cm emission (resulting in $\sim 50\%-100\%$ uncertainties) and break the degeneracy between $\Omega_{\rm HI}$ and the HI bias $b_{\rm HI}$ inherent in linear-regime power spectrum analysis.
+It would far surpass existing constraints from stacked 21-cm emission and break the degeneracy between $\Omega_{\HI}$ and the HI bias $b_{\HI}$ inherent in the linear-regime power-spectrum analysis.
 This cross-correlation approach effectively compensates for the loss of constraining power when using galaxy clustering alone.

-\keywords{large-scale structure formation, 21cm intensity mapping, radio cosmology, galaxy survey}
+\keywords{Large-scale structure formation, 21cm intensity mapping, radio cosmology, galaxy survey}